Configure TS Session Broker Settings by Using Group Policy

 Applies To: Windows Server 2008

 You can use Group Policy to configure TS Session Broker settings.
-However, to configure the IP addresses to be used for reconnection, or to configure the relative server weight when using TS Session Broker Load Balancing, you must use Terminal Services Configuration.
+However, to configure the IP addresses to be used for reconnection, or the relative server weight when using TS Session Broker Load Balancing, you must use Terminal Services Configuration.

 To assign TS Session Broker settings through Group Policy, it is a best practice to group the terminal servers that are in the same terminal server farm into a single organizational unit (OU) in Active Directory Domain Services (AD DS).
 Then, configure the TS Session Broker settings in a Group Policy object (GPO) that applies to the OU.